Government Contract Fraud

 Federal and state governments purchase goods and services ranging from weapons systems to computer consulting to uniforms, under a variety of procurement and government contracting rules and systems.

-Fraud may be perpetrated by various actors in a variety of settings, including:
+Contract fraud may be perpetrated by various actors in a variety of settings, including:

-Infrastructure, public works, and transportation projects
+- Infrastructure, public works, and transportation projects

-Multiple Award Schedule contracts with the General Services Administration and other cooperative contracting arrangements
+- Multiple Award Schedule contracts with the General Services Administration and other cooperative contracting arrangements

-Consulting and services contracts
+- Consulting and services contracts

-Correctional services industry, including private prison companies and others who contract to provide services to correctional and detention facilities.
+- Correctional services industry, including private prison companies and others who contract to provide services to correctional and detention facilities.

-Subcontracting — subcontractors can be liable for defrauding the government even though they do not contract directly with the government
+- Subcontracting — subcontractors can be liable for defrauding the government even though they do not contract directly with the government

 Varieties of fraud found in government contracting include:

-Fraudulently providing products or services that do not match the contract or regulatory specifications or products that have failed or not been through required quality assurance and testing procedures.
+- Fraudulently providing products or services that do not match the contract or regulatory specifications or products that have failed or not been through required quality assurance and testing procedures.

 - Making misrepresentations regarding costs, prices and discounts in violation of “most favored customer” or “best pricing” requirements, price reduction clauses, and Truth in Negotiation Act requirements.

-Submitting false claims for inflated material costs or rates
+- Submitting false claims for inflated material costs or rates

-Cross charging by shifting costs from one government contract to a different government contract, or misallocating costs between government and private contracts
+- Cross charging by shifting costs from one government contract to a different government contract, or misallocating costs between government and private contracts

-Providing goods or services that do not comply with the requirements of the Buy American Act, U.S. Trade Agreements, or other export control laws.
+- Providing goods or services that do not comply with the requirements of the Buy American Act, U.S. Trade Agreements, or other export control laws.

-Falsely certifying compliance with the Davis-Bacon Act or other prevailing wage requirements.
+- Falsely certifying compliance with the Davis-Bacon Act or other prevailing wage requirements.

-Falsely claiming disadvantaged business status, or using sham subcontractors or other structures to circumvent small business, minority/women-owned business, or service-disabled veteran-owned business programs.
+- Falsely claiming disadvantaged business status, or using sham subcontractors or other structures to circumvent small business, minority/women-owned business, or service-disabled veteran-owned business programs.

-Obtaining a government contract through bid-rigging, bribery, or other wrongful means.
+- Obtaining a government contract through bid-rigging, bribery, or other wrongful means.

-Without insiders and whistleblowers exposing fraud by government contracts, most would go undetected.
+Without insiders and whistleblowers exposing fraud in government contracts, most would go undetected.
 If you would like more information, or would like to speak to a member of the Constantine Cannon’s whistleblower lawyer team, please Contact us for a Confidential Consultation.